pastly/movenseed/README.md

 ## Notes

 * You may start to see poor performance when specifying many HEREs and THEREs.
 Try to be as specific as you can with THERE folders.
 It may also be good to know that a THERE is rescanned for each HERE.
 Future implementations may change this behavior.
 * This script works best when it was run before files were moved and renamed.
-Duh, because doing prework with a .torrent isn't implemented yet.
-Even when it is, if the scan of the .torrent file returns two or more files of the same size, I will either have the script refuse to run or require manual interaction.
+In its current implementation, it will refuse to run if --skip-filehash is provided and sizes.mns contains non-unique sizes.
+Future implementations may have an interactive mode to let the user make decisions for same-sized files.